DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

 Claim(s) 1-3, 5-6, 10-12 is/are rejected under 35 U.S.C.
-103 as being unpatentable over US 2017/0270068 Al (Wakita) in view of US 2023/0224289 A1 (Kiyokawa).
+103 as being unpatentable over US 2017/0270068 Al (Wakita) in view of US 2003/0055998 Al (Saha).

 Regarding Claim 1:

-wherein any of the communication nodes includes a communication determination section configured to determine whether current communication (ie. received frame) is the failure diagnosis communication (ie. diagnosis request or diagnosis result), ([0039]-[0044] Fig 5, determination as to whether or not the request is addressed to the receiving ECU (if not, request is forwarded).
+a communication determination section configured to determine whether current communication (ie. received frame) is the failure diagnosis communication (ie. diagnosis request or diagnosis result), ([0039]-[0044] Fig 5, determination as to whether or not the request is addressed to the receiving ECU (if not, request is forwarded).
 Next, determination as to whether the receiving ECU can process the request.
 [0047] The ECU processes the diagnosis request to generate a diagnosis result.
 [0048] Diagnosis result is received (by the master ECU).)
 A determination is made by each ECU as to the communication being a diagnosis request or diagnosis result intended for the ECU or another ECU.

 Regarding Claim 2:

-Wakita teaches wherein a communication node of the communication nodes corresponds to a first communication node, ([0016] The communication system 100 includes, as communication apparatuses, a plurality of ECUs (Electronic Control Units) 111 to 118 and 121 to 128, and a gateway apparatus (G/W) 101.
+Wakita teaches wherein the communication node of the plurality of communication nodes corresponds to a first communication node, ([0016] The communication system 100 includes, as communication apparatuses, a plurality of ECUs (Electronic Control Units) 111 to 118 and 121 to 128, and a gateway apparatus (G/W) 101.
 In the communication system 100, the plurality of ECU s are divided into a plurality of domains.
 [0032]-[0037] Fig 4B, ECU nodes relaying diagnosis request and diagnosis result messages.)

-a second communication determination section configured to determine whether the current communication (ie. received frame) is the failure diagnosis communication (ie. diagnosis request or diagnosis result), ([0039]-[0044] Fig 5, determination as to whether or not the request is addressed to the receiving ECU (if not, request is forwarded).
+a second communication determination section configured to determine whether a communication (ie. received frame) represented by the second communication frame received from the first communication node is the failure diagnosis communication (ie. diagnosis request or diagnosis result), ([0039]-[0044] Fig 5, determination as to whether or not the request is addressed to the receiving ECU (if not, request is forwarded).
 Next, determination as to whether the receiving ECU can process the request.
 [0047] The ECU processes the diagnosis request to generate a diagnosis result.
 [0048] Diagnosis result is received (by the master ECU).)
 A determination is made by each ECU as to the communication being a diagnosis request or diagnosis result intended for the ECU or another ECU.

 Regarding Claim 3:

-Wakita teaches the second communication setting section packs the first communication frame into the second communication frame when the second communication determination section determines that the current communication is the failure diagnosis communication before another of the time of transmitting the diagnosis request and the time of transmitting the diagnosis result, ([0033]-[0037] The frame received is processed (ie. unpacked) to generate result or it is transmitted/forwarded without change to a target ECU.
+Wakita teaches the second communication setting section packs the first communication frame into the second communication frame when the second communication determination section determines that the current communication is the failure diagnosis communication for transmitting the diagnosis result, ([0033]-[0037] The frame received is processed (ie. unpacked) to generate result or it is transmitted/forwarded without change to a target ECU.
 A frame is unpacked if it is processed.
 A new frame is generated (ie. packed) for the result – and forwarded.)
 A determination is made by each ECU as to the communication being a diagnosis request or diagnosis result intended for the ECU or another ECU.

 Regarding Claim 5: